SunlayGGX/Storm/README.md

 	+ **firstPoint (vector3, facultative)**: This is one of the corner of the box where fluid particle should be generated.
 It cannot have the same value than secondPoint, default value is { x=0.0, y=0.0, z=0.0 }.
 	+ **secondPoint (vector3, facultative)**: This is the opposite corner from firstPoint where fluid particle should be generated.
 It cannot have the same value than firstPoint, default value is { x=0.0, y=0.0, z=0.0 }.
 - **density (positive float, falcultative)**: This is the rest density of the fluid in kg.m^-3.
 Default is 1.2754 kg.m^-3 which is the density of Dry air at 0 °C and normal ATM pressure.
+- **pressureK1 (positive zero-able float, falcultative)**: This is the pressure stiffness constant coefficient used when initializing the pressure using State equation.
+In formulas, it is often found as k1.
+Default is 50.
-- **kPressureCoeff (positive zero-able float, falcultative)**: This is the pressure constant coefficient used when initializing the pressure using State equation.
-Default is 1.
+- **pressureK2 (positive zero-able float, falcultative)**: This is the pressure exponent constant coefficient used when initializing the pressure using State equation.
+In formulas, it is often found as k2.
+Default is 7.
 - **viscosity (positive float, falcultative)**: This is the dynamic viscosity of the fluid in N.s/m² (or Pa.s).
 Default is 0.00001715 N.s/m² which is the dynamic viscosity of Dry air at 0 °C and normal ATM pressure.
 - **soundSpeed (positive float, falcultative)**: This is the speed of sound inside the given fluid in m/s.
 Default is 331.4 m/s which is the speed of sound of Dry air at 0 °C) and normal ATM pressure (340 is for 15 °C).